IN PRACTICE...

 # # #

-When the explorations and discoveries of roughly 1500 bring the unprecedented expansion of chains of production and new sources of income outside the West, more dynamic entrepreneurs threaten the ruling class of hereditary landowners, the nobles.
+When the explorations and discoveries of the end of the 15th century bring major new revenues, an unprecedented expansion of chains of production lets new entrepreneurs challenge the ruling class of hereditary landowners, the nobles.

-- That evolution leads in France to stronger monarchy, which contains the new interests; to buttressing challenged nobles by arts that associate them with the gods of mythology; to "Wars of Religion," that pit popular masses against entrepreneurs who challenge traditional protections.
+- "Wars of Religion," that pit popular masses against entrepreneurs who challenge traditional protections.

-- Nobles' legal privileges and control of the State hamper but do not stop the growth of those interests.
+Nobles' legal privileges and control of the State hamper those interests, but do not stop their growth.
 By the 1780's establishments employing hundreds of workers have grown up around Paris:

 ![]() |

 A riot at Réveillon, with 200 employees, takes place two months before the taking of the Bastille.
-By reacting against a rumored reduction of salaries rather than the cost of bread, it announces the struggle between capital and labor.
+By opposing a rumored reduction of salaries rather than the cost of bread, it announces the struggle between capital and labor.

 Similar establishments: A company with 300 employees in what is now the 13th; plants north of the Saint-Denis gate, one of which has 800 workers; manufactories in Orleans and Rouen... .